fmarino-ipzs/eid-it-wallet-docs/docs/en/relying-party-entity-configuration.rst

   * - **jwks**
     - JSON Web Key Set document, passed by value, containing the protocol specific keys for the Relying Party.
 See `JARM`_ Section 3, `OID-FED`_ Draft 41 Section 5.2.1 and `JWK`_.
   * - **erasure_endpoint**
-    - [CONDITIONAL.]
-JSON String that represents the URI to which the Wallet Instance can request deletion of Users’ attributes.
+    - [CONDITIONAL] JSON String that represents the URI to which the Wallet Instance can request deletion of Users’ attributes.
 This URL MUST use the *https* scheme.
-This endpoint MUST be present whenever the Relying Parties requests attributes that can uniquely identify Users such as the Codice Fiscale claim of the PID.
+This endpoint MUST be present whenever the Relying Parties requested attributes that can uniquely identify Users such as the tax_id_code claim of the PID.

 .. note::
-    The parameter **response_uris** is introduced in this specification.
+    The parameters **response_uris** and **erasure_endpoint** are introduced in this specification.

 Example of a Relying Party Entity Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^